 But for many – it’s not going to lead to the type of leads you’re hoping for – especially if you only work it short-term and aren’t consistently interacting with people who comment on your photos.
 It still takes work on your end to manage and engage with your Houzz audience.
 It’s not as plug-and-play as it may seem.
 It’s almost like managing a social media account—time and effort will truly get you the engagement you desire.

-What does it mean to really leverage Houzz well – even if you aren’t on Houzz pro?
+What does it mean to really leverage Houzz Pro+well – even if you aren’t paying on Houzz Pro Plus?

 Do your best to create inspirational galleries for recent projects, and showcase your very best work on a regular basis around themes – and consistently.
 If you win a ‘Best of Houzz’ – use it on your site, and showcase it along with any other honors.
 As a relatively household name, no pun intended, Houzz does carry weight with many homeowners who use it to get inspired.

 “Advertising on Houzz is impossible to Cancel.”